Siti Hartati Murdaya: Philanthropy

-Corruption
+Corruption case

 Indonesia's Corruption Eradication Commission (KPK) arrested Hartati on 12 September 2012 on suspicion of bribery.
 She subsequently resigned from the Democratic Party's board of patrons and the National Economic Committee.
 On 4 February 2013, Hartati was sentenced to 32 months in prison and fined Rp150 million ($15,000) after a court found her guilty of bribery.
 The penalty was less than the five-year sentence and Rp250 million fine recommended by the KPK.
 Hartati had paid Rp3 billion ($309,000) in bribes to Amran Batalipu, the former regent of Buol in Central Sulawesi, in exchange for land concessions for her oil palm plantation companies, PT Hartati Inti Plantation and PT Cipta Cakra Murdaya.

 Hartati was released on parole on 23 July 2014, after serving two-thirds of her sentence.
 Her parole was granted by justice minister Amir Syamsuddin, who served with Hartati on the Democratic Party's board of advisers.
 Law observers criticized Hartati's early release, saying it undermined the government's efforts to combat corruption.
 Indonesia Corruption Watch said the parole was legally flawed because Hartati had not fulfilled all necessary requirements.
 KPK confirmed Hartati had not qualified for parole, denying it had recommended to the Justice Ministry that she be recognized as a "justice collaborator".

 The Buol Farmers Forum also condemned the parole, saying Hartati's company had used military and police force to seize their traditional farmland, which was subsequently converted to oil palm plantations.
 They said the company's actions had caused ecological disasters and also led to conflict between farmers and oil palm plantation workers.

 Prior to her arrest, Hartati denied any wrongdoing and claimed she could not lie because she is a religious person.
 During her trial, she claimed the money given to the regent was not a bribe but was a donation for his election campaign.